 Regular guests find the combination of the view, the company and a good meal irresistible, and many return bearing additions to the now famous Wineport collections (nauticalia, cats)...

-Menus overlap quite a bit, with dishes such as Wineport soup with homebaked breads appearing on all menus, perhaps alongside one of the Horan's pork dishes - barbecued pulled pork on toast, with pickled vegetables and remoulade is a lovely, well balanced starter.
+Menus overlap quite a bit, so dishes such as Wineport soup with homebaked breads may appear on all menus, perhaps alongside one of the Horan's pork dishes - barbecued pulled pork on toast, with pickled vegetables and remoulade is a lovely, well balanced starter.
 Summer main courses might include an attractive fish dish such as colourful baked fillet of cod with creamed spinach, shrimps, cherry tomatoes; quite a few "signature" dishes carry supplements, including C.R.Tormey's 28 day dry-aged beef steaks (10oz striploin, rib-eye or T-bone, supplement €6).

 Creative vegetarian dishes make tempting mainstream choices and the use of vegetables in garnishes and side dishes is also imaginative - and the children's menu offers a very good compromise between what children think they want and proper adult menus, including dishes like organic smoked salmon penne pasta and mini fillet steak & pepper sauce alongside buttery corn on the cob and crispy goujons of chicken.